The impact of cosmic ray heating on the cooling of the low-metallicity interstellar medium: Numerical methods and simulation setup

 \subsection{The \textsc{AdaptiveG0} module}

 We utilise an updated and self-consistent approach to modelling the FUV radiation field ($E_\gamma$ = 6 - 13.6~eV), as introduced in \citealt{silcc8}.
-Departing from a static ISRF characterised by a fixed value of $G_0$ and solely subject to local dust attenuation (using \textsc{TreeRay/OpticalDepth}, see below), we now incorporate the intensity of the FUV radiation field from all formed star clusters individually.
-This radiation is modelled considering both geometric attenuation ($G_\mathrm{cluster} \propto G_0 \times R^{-2}$, where $R$ denotes the distance to the emitting cluster) and dust attenuation ($G_\mathrm{cluster} \propto G_0 \times \mathrm{exp(-2.5 \cdot A_\mathrm{V})}$, with visual extinction $A_\mathrm{V}$).
-Visual extinction is computed as $A_\mathrm{V} = N_\mathrm{H,tot} / (1.87\times10^{21}$~cm$^{-2}$) \citep{Bohlin1978}, with the local 3D-averaged column density $N_\mathrm{H,tot}$ obtained from \textsc{TreeRay/OpticalDepth} \citep{wunsch2018}.
-The FUV radiation emitted by a stellar cluster of a given mass and age is estimated using \textsc{Starburst99} single-stellar population synthesis models \citep{Leitherer1999}.
+Departing from a static ISRF solely subject to local dust attenuation (using \textsc{TreeRay/OpticalDepth}, see below), we now incorporate the intensity of the FUV radiation field from all formed star clusters individually.
+We first compute the FUV luminosity for each star cluster i, $G_\mathrm{cluster, i}$, given its mass and age, using \textsc{Starburst99} single-stellar population synthesis models \citep{Leitherer1999}.
+Then we apply a geometrical attenuation and sum over all clusters to obtain $G_0$ for each cell:

+Here, $R_{i}$ is the distance from the considered cell to the $i$-th cluster.
+Next, we apply a minimum floor $G_\mathrm{bg}$~=~0.0948 to the calculated $G_0$ as done in \citealt{silcc8}.
+This background value is computed for a cosmic UV background from \citet{HaardtMadau2012} plus the contribution of a static low-mass stellar population with a stellar surface density of $\Sigma_\star$~=~30~M$_\odot$~pc$^{-2}$.

+Finally, (as for the runs with constant $G_0$), we apply the local extinction by dust attenuation to obtain an effective ISRF at each cell, $G_\mathrm{eff}$: